Where Your Money Goes

 The positive impact of this funding is significant, but it is not enough – as the need in our community continues to grow.

-This year, Komen San Antonio committed $620,000 to local breast cancer screening, treatment, education and research.
+Every year, Komen San Antonio commits funding for breast cancer screening, treatment, education and research.
 Local nonprofits have been selected by an independent Grant Review Panel through a competitive application and rigorous review process.
 Please note that Susan G. Komen is not a direct service provider.
 The following is a list of grantee programs provided in Bexar County:

 American Cancer Society – Transportation for Breast Cancer Patients A van service program available in Bexar County for women diagnosed with breast cancer in need of transportation for treatment.
 (210) 614-4212